 - DDP – Delivery, Duty Paid

-Despite Ex Works giving most control to an importer over the goods, EXW poses considerable risk onto the importer, so much so that the seller isn’t even responsible to loading goods onto the cargo.
+The Incoterm EXW would provide the importer with the most control – it has to arrange every aspect of the shipment – but it also adds considerable risk and responsibilities to the importer, so much so that the seller isn’t even responsible for loading goods onto the cargo.

-Suppliers are responsible for clearing goods through customs at export, including export clearance documents at the port or terminal under FOB, which could save an importer considerable hassle and further complications.
-This could also save money and time for the buyer.
+Under FOB, suppliers are responsible for clearing goods through customs at export, including export clearance documents at the port or terminal, which could save an importer considerable hassle, complications, and even money.

-You’ll probably be aware that CIF and CNF gives the supplier the responsibility to transport goods to the port, airport or terminal in their country, whilst DAP or DDP takes this a step further and gives the seller the responsibility of getting the goods to your destination place.
+Other Incoterms, including CIF and CNF, give the supplier the responsibility to transport goods to the port, airport, or terminal in their country, while DAP and DDP take this a step further and give the seller the responsibility of getting the goods to your destination place.

-Quite often, yes.
-By charging more, a supplier can increase their revenues whilst keeping their product prices competitive.
-Inflated shipping fees are particularly apparent when margins are thin or the product is in competition with others on the market.
+By charging more, a supplier can increase its revenues while keeping product prices competitive.
+Inflated shipping fees are particularly apparent when margins are thin or the product competes heavily with others on the market.

-Furthermore, because suppliers need time to produce goods, by giving a higher / inflated estimate of shipping costs, they add a buffer in case their estimates are incorrect, or the goods are heavier than originally expected.
+Furthermore, because suppliers need time to produce goods, by giving an inflated estimate of shipping costs, they add a buffer in case their estimates are incorrect, or the goods are heavier than originally expected.

 We’d always recommend getting quotes, researching the different transport options or transport terms, and also understanding where your risks and liabilities are.